CS-SI/Orekit/src/site/markdown/architecture/ccsds.md

 `processSection2Token`... for processing the tokens from each logical block.

-Adding a new key to an existing message when a new version of the message format is published by CCSDS generally consist in adding one field in the data container with a setter and a getter, and one enum constant that will be recognized by the existing processing state and that will call one of the `processAs` method from the token, asking it to call the new setter.
+Adding a new key to an existing message when a new version of the message format is published by CCSDS generally consists in adding one field in the data container with a setter and a getter, and one enum constant that will be recognized by the existing processing state and that will call one of the `processAs` method from the token, asking it to call the new setter.